Magotchi/lpid-core-documents/LPID core documents.md

 ## ARTICLE XII Amendment of Bylaws

-These Bylaws may be amended at any regular meeting of the Party by a two-thirds vote, provided that the amendment has been submitted in writing at the previous regular meeting or in the Call to the next meeting.
+These Bylaws may be amended at a Convention by a two-thirds vote, provided that the amendment has been submitted in writing at the previous Convention or in the Call to Convention.

 # Convention Special Rules of the Libertarian Party of Idaho